 Flax seed as a DHT blocker

-The alpha-linolenic acid found in flax seed can help block the enzyme that creates DHT in the body.
-By preventing DHT from shrinking hair follicles, flax seed helps prevent hair loss.
-The omega-3 fatty acids can also assist the body with forms of stress, preventing another major cause of baldness.
-Telogen effluvium is the scientific name for a form of hair loss due to stress, and flax seeds can help fight this.
-Flax seeds thus serve as an effective DHT blocker and hair loss combatant.
+The alpha-linolenic acid found in flaxseed DHT blockers can help block the enzyme that creates DHT in the body.
+By preventing DHT from shrinking hair follicles, flaxseed helps prevent hair loss.
+The omega-3 fatty acids can also assist the body with stress, preventing another major cause of baldness.
+Telogen effluvium is the scientific name for hair loss due to stress, and flax seeds can help fight this.
+Thus, flax seeds serve as an effective DHT blocker food and hair loss combatant.

 Coffee as a DHT blocker